Community Fish Farm

 Fish is the main source of animal protein in Africa, of which tilapia & catfish have been predominant.
-An ever growing surge in worldwide demand for these two species creates immense opportunities.
-This is a tremendous business opportunity that can benefit many Africans within a short period.
+An ever-growing surge in demand for these two species worldwide creates great opportunities that can benefit many Africans within a short period.

-Small scale aquaculture farming (family fish farm) brought more and more attention worldwide.
-Community farming relies on the family working capacity for daily operation that relying on central powerful data support and supply of inputs.
+Small-scale aquaculture farming, also known as family fish farm, and backyard farming., has attracted more and more attention worldwide.
+Community farming relies on the family’s working capacity for daily operation that relies on central powerful data support and supply of inputs.

-Operating as star and satellites, the operation will involve extensive relations not just between the center unit and families, but with local equipment and feed suppliers, research and extension officers from the ministry of Agriculture and potential customers.
+Operating as stars and satellites, the plan will involve extensive relations not just between the center unit and families, but with local equipment and feed suppliers, research and extension officers from the Ministry of Agriculture and potential customers.

 Community Farm in Africa (Cages & Earth ponds)

-The initiative design as rolling project, starting an initial pilot, which will involve and support from a few dozen and up to hundreds families, and aim to produce 5,000 t. fish per annum within the first four years.
+The initiative is designed as a rolling project, starting with an initial pilot, involving and supporting a few dozen families in the beginning, up to hundreds of families, with the aim of producing thousands of metric tons of fish per annum.

-While part of the families’ production will used for self consumption and selling on the informal markets, most production will sell to the central processing plant and from there to export and to the local market.
+While part of the families’ production may be used for self-consumption and selling to informal markets, most production should be sold to the central processing plant, and from there to export and to the domestic market.

-The project will supply work and income for more than 800 families that are involved in fish farming and approximately 600 workers (50% of them women) in the central service unit.
+- The project will supply work and income for hundreds of families that are involved in fish farming, most of them women in the central service unit.

-Additional income and labour employment will be made for the suppliers of cages, equipment, feed etc.
+Additional income and labor employment come from suppliers of cages, equipment, feed etc.

-The initiative can be quickly implemented, start its production within a few months.
-Its short production cycles, which are less then 6 month, enable immediate impact on society.
+- The initiative can be quickly implemented, and can start its production within a few months.
+Its short production cycles, less than 6 months, allow for an immediate impact on society.

-Enable quick economical impact in rural regions, at relatively small capital investment
+- Enables quick economic impact in rural regions, at a relatively small capital investment.

-Reduce unemployment by supplying jobs to women and unskilled men in the process plant and fish rearing at their own yard.
+- Reduces unemployment by supplying jobs to women and unskilled men in the processing plant and fish rearing in their own yard.

-Improve foreign trade balance since most of its supply will comes from the local market.
+- Improves foreign trade balance, since most of its supply comes from the local market.

-Enable poor families to set up their own small business – access to financing, markets and knowledge they can’t reach otherwise.
+- Enables poor families to set up their own small business – access to financing, markets and knowledge they can’t obtain otherwise.

-Increase household’s income, improve welfare and wealth distribution
+- Increases household’s income, improves welfare and wealth distribution.